 - Claudius in Hamlet.
-Claudius is a calculating, ambitious politician, driven by his sexual appetites and his lust for power
+Claudius is a calculating, ambitious politician, driven by his sexual appetites and his lust for power.

 - Count Dracula in Bram Stoker’s Dracula.
 I vant to suck vour blood.
 Enough said.
-My small one is obsessed right now with vampires and zombies so I spend a good amount of time chasing her around the house repeating that phrase over and over again.
+My small one is obsessed right now with vampires and zombies so I spend a good amount of time chasing her around the house, repeating that phrase over and over again.

 - Count Olaf in the Series of Unfortunate Events.
 He is cruel, lazy, and works through subterfuge to turn others against the orphans.
 He takes away all sense of comfort, leaving them forever on the run with no place to call home.
 Each time they think they’ve achieved it, he swoops in and takes it away.

 - Cruella deVille in the 101 Dalmations.
 She even has a song about her, she’s that evil.
-But truly, anyone who can steal puppies and do unmentionable things to them, deserves to be on the greatest villain of all time list.
+But truly, anyone who can steal puppies and do unmentionable things to them deserves to be on the greatest villain of all time list.

 - Dexter from Darkly Dreaming Dexter.
 He does all the wrong things for all the right reasons.

 - Hannibal Lecter in Silence of the Lambs.
-He is a cannibal and he’s a genius—a very deadly combination.
+He is a cannibal and a genius—a very deadly combination.

 - Man in Bambi.
 Every villainous act is an act of man.
 Bambi just exemplifies it.
 The villain doesn’t need to be a character per se.
 When you break down any work, the antagonist is a human with human flaws and failings that we can all identify within ourselves, only magnified to the unthinkable point of no return.
-So in this way, we are all the villain by human nature.
+So in this way, we are all villains by human nature.

 - O’Brien in 1984.
 He is someone who believes to seek freedom of thought and opinion is insane.
-He is willing to torture Winston Smith and we never learn enough about him to have our questions answered.
+He is willing to torture Winston Smith, and we never learn enough about him to have our questions answered.

 - Patrick Bateman in American Psycho.
 Any one of us could be him.
-He is completely banal, and represents what could happen to any of us, really, if we cannot make meaning in our lives.
+He is completely banal and represents what could happen to any of us, really, if we cannot make meaning in our lives.

 - President Snow in The Hunger Games.
-Cold, calculating, cowardly. perfect.
+Cold, calculating, cowardly.
+Perfect.

 - Professor James Moriarty in Sherlock Holmes.
 Just because he was so good.
 A burr under Sherlock Holmes’ saddle.

 - Professor Umbridge in Harry Potter.
-She is the worst kind of person: Small-minded, cruel, cat-lover, and effective—very scary.
+She is the worst kind of person: small-minded, cruel, cat-lover, and effective—very scary.

 - Roger Chillingworth in The Scarlet Letter.
 His psychology is so richly layered.
 Hawthorne shows Roger is inherently good, but the temptation of revenge consumes him completely.
 He is smart, eerily calm, and deeply manipulative.
 Like a leech depending on its host for sustenance, Chillingworth drains vitality from his enemy, Arthur, and depends on the pursuit of vengeance to fulfill him.
-Totally creepy, but sad, too.
+Totally creepy but sad, too.

 - Satan in Paradise Lost.
 I mean, he’s Satan.
 Need we say more?